-CHECK cannot be used on a LIB fold to check library text folds.
+[CHECK] cannot be used on a LIB fold to check library text folds.
+Such folds within a LIB may be individually checked if they are self-contained and are filed first..

 See the section on COMPILE.

 13.1.2 COMPILATION INFO